Supramolecular chemistry: History

 The existence of intermolecular forces was first postulated by Johannes Diderik van der Waals in 1873.
 However, Nobel laureate Hermann Emil Fischer developed supramolecular chemistry's philosophical roots.
 In 1894, Fischer suggested that enzyme–substrate interactions take the form of a "lock and key", the fundamental principles of molecular recognition and host–guest chemistry.
 In the early twentieth century non-covalent bonds were understood in gradually more detail, with the hydrogen bond being described by Latimer and Rodebush in 1920.

-The use of these principles led to an increasing understanding of protein structure and other biological processes.
-For instance, the important breakthrough that allowed the elucidation of the double helical structure of DNA occurred when it was realized that there are two separate strands of nucleotides connected through hydrogen bonds.
-The use of non-covalent bonds is essential to replication because they allow the strands to be separated and used to template new double stranded DNA.
-Concomitantly, chemists began to recognize and study synthetic structures based on non-covalent interactions, such as micelles and microemulsions.
+With the deeper understanding of the non-covalent interactions, for example, the clear elucidation of DNA structure, chemists started to emphasize the importance of non-covalent interactions.
+In 1967, Charles J. Pedersen discovered crown ethers, which are ring-like structures capable of chelating certain metal ions.
+Then, in 1969, Jean-Marie Lehn discovered a class of molecules similar to crown ethers, called cryptands.
+After that, Donald J. Cram synthesized many variations to crown ethers, on top of separate molecules capable of selective interaction with certain chemicals.
+The three scientists were awarded the Nobel Prize in Chemistry in 1987 for "development and use of molecules with structure-specific interactions of high selectivity".
+In 2016, Bernard L. Feringa, Sir J. Fraser Stoddart, and Jean-Pierre Sauvage were awarded the Nobel Prize in Chemistry, "for the design and synthesis of molecular machines".

+The term supermolecule (or supramolecule) was introduced by Karl Lothar Wolf et al. (Übermoleküle) in 1937 to describe hydrogen-bonded acetic acid dimers.
+The term supermolecule is also used in biochemistry to describe complexes of biomolecules, such as peptides and oligonucleotides composed of multiple strands.

-Eventually, chemists were able to take these concepts and apply them to synthetic systems.
-The breakthrough came in the 1960s with the synthesis of the crown ethers by Charles J. Pedersen.
-Following this work, other researchers such as Donald J. Cram, Jean-Marie Lehn and Fritz Vögtle became active in synthesizing shape- and ion-selective receptors, and throughout the 1980s research in the area gathered a rapid pace with concepts such as mechanically interlocked molecular architectures emerging.
+Eventually, chemists applied these concepts to synthetic systems.
+One breakthrough came in the 1960s with the synthesis of the crown ethers by Charles J. Pedersen.
+Following this work, other researchers such as Donald J. Cram, Jean-Marie Lehn and Fritz Vögtle reported a variety of three-dimensional receptors, and throughout the 1980s research in the area gathered a rapid pace with concepts such as mechanically interlocked molecular architectures emerging.

-The importance of supramolecular chemistry was established by the 1987 Nobel Prize for Chemistry which was awarded to Donald J. Cram, Jean-Marie Lehn, and Charles J. Pedersen in recognition of their work in this area.
+The influence of supramolecular chemistry was established by the 1987 Nobel Prize for Chemistry which was awarded to Donald J. Cram, Jean-Marie Lehn, and Charles J. Pedersen in recognition of their work in this area.
 The development of selective "host–guest" complexes in particular, in which a host molecule recognizes and selectively binds a certain guest, was cited as an important contribution.

-In the 1990s, supramolecular chemistry became even more sophisticated, with researchers such as James Fraser Stoddart developing molecular machinery and highly complex self-assembled structures, and Itamar Willner developing sensors and methods of electronic and biological interfacing.
-During this period, electrochemical and photochemical motifs became integrated into supramolecular systems in order to increase functionality, research into synthetic self-replicating system began, and work on molecular information processing devices began.
-The emerging science of nanotechnology also had a strong influence on the subject, with building blocks such as fullerenes, nanoparticles, and dendrimers becoming involved in synthetic systems.

-Control

-Thermodynamics

-Supramolecular complexes are formed by non-covalent interactions between two chemical moieties, which can be described as an host and a guest.
-Most commonly, the interacting species are held together by hydrogen bonds.
-The definition excludes compounds formed by electrostatic interactions, which are called ion pairs.